GoodDaveJ/plex-sleep-controller/README.md

 6. Move the shortcut into the startup folder and then close this.

 7. Edit the `config.ini` file to add your server address (not tested remotely) as well as the port.
+Here you can also adjust the length of time and Prime Time hours.

 8. You will need to also add your Plex token.
 You can find this by viewing the info of any media item.
 This should load some XML data.
 The token is in the URL – there are plenty of detailed guides available for this.